429th Unmanned Systems Brigade (Ukraine)

-The 429th Unmanned Systems Regiment ('Achilles') is a regiment-level UAV unit of the Ground Forces of Ukraine.
+The 429th Unmanned Systems Brigade "Achilles" is a brigade-level UAV unit of the Unmanned Systems Forces of Ukraine.

 It was established in 2022, by volunteers who joined the Territorial Defense Forces on the first day of the Russian invasion of Ukraine, as the fourth company of the 128th Battalion of the 112th Territorial Defense Brigade.
+It was later transferred to Ground Forces, as part of the 92nd Assault Brigade and expanded to a Battalion in January 2024.

-It was later attached to the 92nd Assault Brigade and expanded to a Battalion.
-Following the creation of Unmanned Systems Forces in 2024, it was transferred to the new command.
-In 2025, it was expanded to a regiment.
+Following the creation of the Unmanned Systems Forces command in 2024, it was moved from the brigade-level drone forces to the new centralized grouping.
+In January 2025, it was expanded to a regiment and, in January 2026, to a brigade.